pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs/CloudWorkshop_DBCS_300.md

 Oracle Database Cloud Backup Module is the cloud backup module that is installed in the database server.
 During the install process, a platform specific backup module is downloaded and installed.
 The RMAN environment of the client database is configured to use the cloud backup module to perform backups to ODBS.
 Using familiar RMAN commands, backups and restores are transparently handled by the backup module.

-- To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/pcdavies/DatabaseCloudService/tree/master/dbcs) repository.

 ## Objectives